DrMint/Okuma-Reader/README.md

 ```

 numPages is the number of pages for each chapter.
-In this example, this book has 4 chapters
+In this example, this book has 4 chapters.
+The currently available types are "book", "manga", and "webtoons".

 ## Things I want to add/change/improve
 - Better support for vertical screen and more polished interface